With new Bible studies coming out almost daily (or so it seems) how are we ever supposed to choose a Bible study for our group?

 Cons – The voters may be unfamiliar with the content of each study.
 The final selection may not be in alignment with church and ministry goals.
 Not all votes may be bathed in prayer.

 A few more thoughts:

 - It is possible to combine some of these methods.

 - Every method should be bathed in prayer.

-- On your Bible study evaluations or your registration forms, ask your attendees for their suggestions!
-Many of them have done studies at other churches, in their neighborhood, etc. and may recommend a great study!
+- On your Bible study evaluations or your registration forms, ask your attendees for their suggestions.
+Many of them have done studies at other churches or in their neighborhood and may recommend a great study.
 Often those who recommend a study are willing to serve as the facilitator.*

 *That is what happened with one of our Fall selections.
 I did the study at another church before we moved, loved it, and our women at our next church loved it too!

 Once your team settles on HOW you want to select your next Bible study, you’ll need to determine the BEST Bible study for your group.